Farming with this amendment isn’t a climate silver bullet, but it could make more soil a carbon sponge.

 One way to cut production costs is to avoid transporting the materials, which is why Page-Dumroese and Schaedel have both focused on “in-forest” production.
 But Schaedel said getting more farmers on board with using it could also help.
 “Costs could come down if there was a reliable market,” he said.

 Still, Schaedel discovered logistical headaches with his approach.
 The carbonator uses a lot of water, which he had to have trucked in each day.
-And although he has no shortage of accessible wood to burn, it’s not clear whether there is enough materials available to produce biochar at a scale that will reduce emissions at any significant.
+And although he has no shortage of accessible wood to burn, it’s not clear whether there is enough material available to produce biochar at a scale that will reduce emissions at any significant level.
 Back in 2016, the U.S. Department of Energy’s researchers calculated that the country could have an estimated billion tons of biomass available annually to put toward biomass energy and the production of biochar and other similar products.

 In addition to forest slash piles and crop residues, biochar can be made with some food waste and animal manure.
 But depending on what it’s made from, its properties change.